In order to work on a ship, the ship's crew must fulfil the necessary requirements for their task.

 Trafi may grant a dispensation for no more than two years at a time and, if necessary, add limitations or conditions concerning the period of validity, trading area or duties to be performed by the seafarer.
 Dispensations concerning colour vision may,however, be granted for no more than six years at a time.

-A decision by a health centre for seafarers or a recognised medical practitioner may be appealed with an application for a dispensation addressed to Trafi.
-A decision on dispensation taken by Trafi may be appealed in the administrative courts.
+A decision made by a recognized medical practitioner may be appealed filing a claim for a revised decision to Trafi.
+Trafi´s decision with respect to the claim and decisions on dispensation made by Trafi may in turn be appealed in the administrative courts.

 A decision on dispensation (both positive and negative) by Trafi costs EUR 120 (VAT 0%).